-Everest Base Camp and Gokyo lake Trek
+Everest Base Camp Trek With Gokyo lake

 Overview

-Everest base camp and Gokyo lake Trek is one of the challenging adventure trekking in Mt Everest trekking region.
+Everest base camp Trek With Gokyo lake is one of the challenging adventure trekking in Mt Everest trekking region.
 The trek combines spectacular viewpoints and enthralling sights of world’s tallest mountain such as Everest base camp ( 5356m, The famous Mt Everest sunrise view point (Kalapther 5545) crossing chola ( 5367 m) and Gokyo lake, Gokyo ri ( 5467m ) This trek is for people who want to experience the Everest Base camp trek with added benefits.

 The 18 days Everest base camp & gokyo lake trekking via cho la pass, starting from lukla after 40 minutes flight Kathmandu. the trek takes you Everest base camp and kalapather first, then after cross cho la pass and gokyo lakes.the highlight of trek fabulous close-up views of Mt.
 Everest while the gorgeous Gokyo Ri presents views of the Gokyo valley, which is one of the Himalayas’ unsung treasures, the massive Ngozumpa Glacier and scenic vistas of the Himalayan peaks.